• Home

 Ace Troy holds the hole in one flag.

-2. Ray Shinkle becomes only man to defend his title in 2003.
+3. Ray Shinkle becomes first man to defend his title in 2003.

 Since his first appearance in the Shootout in 2002, Ray Shinkle has earned the reputation as the greatest ball striker in tournament history.
 The “Predator” won in his first appearance with partner Jeff Fernstrom in 2002 and again in 2003 with partner Brian Donley.
 Of the 36 men to win the Shootout since 1994, only Shinkle has been able to defend the title.
 To further cement his Shootout legacy, Shinkle would capture his third crown in 2016, joining King George Les as the only two players to win three Shootout crowns.